Criticism of Twelver Shia Islam: Mourning of Muharram and Karbala

+Salafi Sunni scholars, such as Ibn Taymiyyah and Abd al-Aziz ibn Baz, have expressed the view that the commemoration of Ashura represents a form of Bid‘ah.
+They argue that annual mourning ceremonies for Husayn, or any individual, were not established or practiced by Muhammad, even for his closest family members, and therefore hold no basis in traditional Islamic practices.
+Similarly, Ibn Rajab, in his Kitab al-Iata'if, argued that neither God nor the Prophet prescribed days of mourning for the calamities or deaths of prophets, let alone for others of lesser status.

-Twelvers have been accused of raising Karbala in Iraq to holiness and prominence — which in itself is "frowned upon by Sunnis" — above even Mecca, Medina and Jerusalem.
+Twelvers have also been accused of raising Karbala in Iraq to holiness and prominence — which in itself is "frowned upon by Sunnis" — above even Mecca, Medina and Jerusalem.
 This belief is exemplified by the attribution of the title Karbala-i for one who has performed pilgrimage there (just as one who makes the Hajj is titled Hajji), its annual attraction of more pilgrims for Ashura and Arba'een than the Hajj (seen as "a counterweight and a challenge to the annual haj taking place in Mecca"), prostrating during salat on turbah, commonly made from the clay of Karbala, and to numerous ahadith attributed to the Imams which are interpreted by critics as placing the land of Karbala above the Kaaba.

 Violence and persecution

 Iran, the Twelver Shi'ite bastion, is accused of the persecution of its Sunni minority and the historical persecution of Sunnis since at least Safavid times, e.g. there are no Sunni mosques in any of Iran's large cities.
 It is also accused of supporting the suppression of Sunnis in such countries as Lebanon, Syria and Iraq, both directly and through the militias it funds, such as Hezbollah and the private militias in Iraq.
 Another common target of persecution by the Iranian Twelver religious establishment is the Baháʼí community, which itself is a religion that branched off from Shi'a Islam.
-However, Twelvers have themselves often been victims of Anti-Shi'ite violence.
+However, Twelvers have themselves often been victims of Anti-Shi'ite violence due to being a global minority among Islamic denominations.